Installing K10 on AWS¶

 to forward a local port to the K10 ingress port:

 The K10 dashboard will be available at http://127.0.0.1:8080/k10/#/.

-For a complete list of options for accessing the Kasten K10 dashboard, you can use the instructions here.
+For a complete list of options for accessing the Kasten K10 dashboard through a LoadBalancer, Ingress or OpenShift Route you can use the instructions here.